 - You want to install the standard UNIX file systems on more than one disk.
 Up to six different disks can be specified.
-Each file system and swap area can reside on its own disk. - You want to use both AdvFS and UFS file system types. - You want to create custom disk partition sizes. - You need two swap areas. - You want to preserve existing data on disks you are installing to as described in Section 6.14.5. - You plan to use the system as a dataless server or a RIS server.
+Each file system and swap area can reside on its own disk. - The recommended strategy is to place the / (root) file system on one disk and place the /usr file system and swap area on another disk. - User data should be located on other disks.
+It is recommended that you mount a separate file system or file systems for user accounts so that user information is not overwritten during future Full Installations.
+It also makes disaster recovery less complicated because you can reinstall the operating system without losing user accounts. - You want to use both AdvFS and UFS file system types. - You want to create custom disk partition sizes. - You need two swap areas. - You want to preserve existing data on disks you are installing to as described in Section 6.14.5. - You plan to use the system as a dataless server or a RIS server.
 The Installation Guide -- Advanced Topics provides details about the extra space needed in the /var file system for these types of servers.